SCDOT honors fallen workers with memorial wall - South Carolina Radio Network

 “That’s when I stepped in and said, ‘Daddy, with all the dreams that you wanted, I will fulfill those dreams.’
 I did,” he said.
 “I went to college, I retired from the military.
 I came here working at the SCDOT going on 28 years and I’m fulfilling that dream of getting his retirement.”

-Webb said it was an honor to place the wreath at the memorial, but “Well, that wreath was pretty heavy!
+Webb said it was an honor to place the wreath at the memorial, but “That wreath was pretty heavy!
 I didn’t expect it to be that heavy,” he laughed.
 “It was an honor.
 It’s good to see my father’s name up here.”

-“For as long as we live, they, too, shall live,” said Secretary Hall.
-“For they are a part of us as we remember them.”

 “We have a lot of good people who worked with this agency and they did very well,” Webb said.
 “In doing this, you didn’t forget them and we just honor them and that was the purpose.
 It was like closure.
 And a lot of people like to have closure when they have the loss of a loved one.”